LED bulbs use 75% less energy than incandescent bulbs — DOE

 🚀 5.
 Conclusion: The Secure Path to Net-Zero

 The 2026 VPP Regulation represents the transition of home batteries from "Gadgets" to "Utility Infrastructure."
-With legal protections for battery health, transparent payouts, and guaranteed data sovereignty, the risk of joining a VPP has officially hit zero.
+With legal protections for battery health, transparent payouts, and guaranteed data protection, the risk of joining a VPP has officially hit zero.

 Compare Verified VPP Aggregators in Canada for 2026